 One of the negative side effects of the typical handpan chamber is that it also creates a resonance problem with specific frequencies.
 While some people have referred to this as an “impedance” issue, it is perhaps more appropriately called “wave interference”, ”Phase Cancellation”, or Phase Shift”.

-At Saraz, we built 21 inch / 53.34 cm diameter instruments until early 2016.
+At Saraz, we built 21 inch / 53.34 cm diameter drums until early 2016.
 On this size shell, Bb4 has the most intense wave interference in our note range, particularly as a fundamental of a note.
 No matter how well the note is tuned, there is typically about 20-50 cents of wobble in the sustain of the note.
 Bb4 harmonics such as the compound fifth of an Eb3 or Octave of a Bb3 also wobble around 5-25 cents in the sustain of the note.
-Covering the port with one’s legs or placing the instrument in a stand can also affect the intensity of this wave instability.
+Covering the port with one’s legs or placing the drum in a stand can also affect the intensity of this wave instability.

 Additionally, air temperature and humidity influence wave interference.
 This is because the air pressure within the chamber is affected by temperature and humidity, which in turn changes the length of each sound wave.
 A great example is a note just on the edge of a wave interference range such as A4 on a 21 inch diameter chamber.
-At about 80 degree F / 27 C, an A4 note typically sounds pretty good if the note is positioned well on the instrument.
+At about 80 degree F / 27 C, an A4 note typically sounds pretty good if the note is positioned well on the drum.
 However, below about 60 degrees F / 16 C, the wave interference often becomes more audible.
 Even colder and it usually becomes even more obvious.
 Part of this appears to be due to the note sharpening further toward the peak of the wave interference range at cooler temperatures while some of it is due to the change in wave length of the note frequency.